Product Tagging: Your ECommerce Won’t Survive Without It

 Product tagging is essential for retailers to master and is one of the most used resources for a Facebook catalog and Instagram business profile.

 Like the hang tags in physical stores, product tags online help catch the eye of potential buyers.
-The product tags of a physical store may have fancy design elements designed to capture the eye of a passing shopper.
+The product tags of a physical store may have fancy design elements designed to capture the look of a passing shopper.
 Product tags also help manage inventory.

 What Goes On Product Tags